Biman Bangladesh Airlines Logo PNG

 What does Biman mean in Bangladesh?

-The word “Biman” is translated as “aircraft” in Bengali.
+The word “Biman” translates to “aircraft” in Bengali.
 It is the name of “Biman Bangladesh Airlines,” the national airline of Bangladesh.
-The name aptly describes the company’s core business—aviation—and highlights its role as a symbol of national pride in international aviation.
+The name aptly describes the company’s core business, aviation, and highlights its role as a symbol of national pride in international aviation.

 What is the slogan for Biman Bangladesh Airlines?

 Slogan: “Your home is in the air.”
-This slogan shows the airline’s commitment to providing hospitality and comfort comparable to home, making it especially attractive to travelers seeking discovery and relaxation while flying.
+This slogan shows the airline’s commitment to providing hospitality and comfort comparable to home, making it especially attractive to travelers seeking discovery and relaxation in the air.

 Who owns Biman?